Mindfulness practice for children

 ‘Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.’
 This is the definition of Jon Kabat-Zinn, the founder of mindfulness.

 Mindfulness has grown in popularity in the last few decades.
 It is being taught to executives at corporations, athletes during training sessions and increasingly to children in schools.

 Children of all ages can benefit from mindfulness.
 It can help parents and caregivers, too, by promoting happiness and relieving stress.

-Three easy mindfulness practices
+Mindfulness practice for children: Three easy mindfulness practices

 - Elevator down.
 Imagine an elevator going down three floors.
 (Older children may prefer to imagine more floors.)
 Imagine now that the elevator is in your body.
 When you are sitting, imagine the top floor is from your head to your chest.
 The next floor is from your chest to your belly, and the third from your belly to your bottom.
 Begin at the crown of your head.
 On your next exhale mentally chant “three” as you imagine the elevator lowering from your crown to your chest.
 Pause for an inhale.
 When the doors open, imagine a fresh breeze comes in and freshens up the elevator.
 On the next exhale, mentally chant “two.”
 Imagine going down another flight to your belly.
 Continue to the ground floor, chanting “one.”
 Pause and feel your bottom on the ground floor and enjoy landing fully.